mach-kernel/mach-kernel.github.io/_posts/2017-10-13-what-are-you-working-on.md

 date: 2017-10-13T23:48:53.000Z
 ---

 I haven't been writing a lot lately.
 I've been really busy doing some cool things behind the scenes over at [Catalyst](https://getcatalyst.io).
-Today I'm going to share some things that I learned the past month that might be a good fit both fledgling software teams and more mature cross-functional digs.
+Today I'm going to share some things that I learned the past month that might be a good fit for both fledgling software teams and more mature cross-functional digs.

 ### Well?